AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 Review the required tooling and instructions for setting up a [local development environment](overview.md#local-dev-environment).

-_If both Java 8 and Java 11 are installed on the system, the VS Code test runner may pick the lower Java runtime when executing the tests, resulting in test failures.
-If this occurs, uninstall Java 8._
+_If both Java&trade; 8 and Java&trade; 11 are installed on the system, the VS Code test runner may pick the lower Java&trade; runtime when executing the tests, resulting in test failures.
+If this occurs, uninstall Java&trade; 8._

 ### Starter Project

 >[!NOTE]
 >
-> If you successfully completed the previous chapter you can re-use the project and skip the steps for checking out the starter project.
+> If you successfully completed the previous chapter, you can reuse the project and skip the steps for checking out the starter project.

-Check out the base-line code the tutorial builds on:
+Check out the base-line code that the tutorial builds on:

 1. Check out the `tutorial/unit-testing-start` branch from [GitHub](https://github.com/adobe/aem-guides-wknd)